anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-04-boomi-observability/2021-05-04-boomi-observability.markdown.md

 ![Log Configuration](/assets/boomi-observability/datadog1.png)

-The second sub-steps will consists for the creation of yaml file on each server to instruct the Datadog agent to scrap a log file.
+The second sub-steps will consists of the creation of a yaml file on each server to instruct the Datadog agent to scrap a log file.
-One example of a Boomi Molecule (the first node /etc/datadog-agent/conf.d/boomi.d/conf.yaml):
+One example of a Boomi Molecule (on the first node, file location is /etc/datadog-agent/conf.d/boomi.d/conf.yaml):

 ```
 logs:
   - type: file
-    path: /mnt/nfs/centos\_molecule/Boomi\_AtomSphere/Molecule/Molecule\_centos\_linux\_cluster/logs/\*.container.192\_168\_0\_119.log
+    path: /mnt/nfs/centos\_molecule/Boomi\_AtomSphere/Molecule/Molecule_centos_linux_cluster/logs/*.container.192_168_0_119.log
     service: boomimolecule
     source: boomi-container
     log\_processing\_rules: